Helsinki to host Trump and Putin's summit

 Breaking News Emails

-President Donald Trump and Russia's Vladimir Putin will hold their first dedicated summit in the Finnish capital of Helsinki on July 16, both governments announced Thursday.
+President Donald Trump and Russian Vladimir Putin will hold their first summit in Helsinki, the Finnish capital, on July 16, both governments announced Thursday.

 The meeting will be their first not on the sidelines of a larger gathering of world leaders.